Rococoscarlet/RoscarDiceBot/README.md

 	All dices will be showed in response.

-	`d` has an higher priority than brackets, for the sake of clear convey.
-	That means `d` should be directly connected with its parameter.

-	Further more, you can add reward dice or punishment dice to d100 according to CoC v7.
+	Further more, you can add bonus dice or penalty dice to d100 according to CoC v7.
-	`d^100` means a reward dice and `d__100` means two punishment dice and so on.
+	`d^100` means a bonus dice and `d__100` means two penalty dice and so on.

 *	`.h {expression} {?reason} {?DC}`